docs

 Through this tutorial, you will learn three things:

-1. How to create a handler to respond to request.
+1. How to create a handler to respond to a request.

 2. How to map URL to the handler.